CFCN-DT: History

 When cable companies opened in Calgary, the station was carried on channel 5; from 1991 to 1994, the station's logo and branding referenced this.
 In late 1994, anticipating that a new Calgary television station might be assigned to broadcast on channel 5 (which would be CKAL-DT in 1997), CFCN switched to cable channel 3, and the logo was changed accordingly.
 Maclean-Hunter merged with Rogers Communications in 1994.
 Rogers sold CFCN to Baton Broadcasting in 1996.
 CFCN was the next-to-last major acquisition for Baton before it bought majority control of CTV in 1997.
 CFCN abandoned its "Channel 3" logo and slogan in September 1998 and was replaced by its bold yellow-letter logo until 2005, when it adopted its current "CTV Calgary" branding.

 On November 25, 2005, CFCN-TV-5 Lethbridge was given approval to make some technical changes to CFCN-TV-8 at Medicine Hat.
 Effective radiated power would be reduced from 6,700 watts to an average ERP of 5,800 watts, the antenna height would be raised and the transmitter site would change.

 On October 18, 2016, a semi-truck collided at the transmitter facility of sister station CFRN in Edmonton.
 The building was partially evacuated, including the news control room, after fears the broadcast tower may collapse due to a damaged guy-wire cable.
-Programming on CFCN, including the evening newscasts, were simulcasted on CFRN.
+Programming on CFCN, including the evening newscasts, were simulcast on CFRN.